FIL-Builders/fil-frame/README.md

 To learn more how to use Akave to create bucket and upload  on front-end, visit [Akave docs](https://hackathon-docs.akave.ai/js-docker-example-code#bucket-operations).

-### Pyth Oracle Page
+## Pyth Oracle Page
-We created a pyth page to fetch filcoin price using pyth oracle and lighouse allowing users to mint an NFT for 1 dollar of FIL.
+We created a pyth page to fetch filcoin price with the integration of pyth oracle and lighthouse, allowing users to mint a NFT for 1 dollar of FIL.

-Here is the walkthrough of setuping the project and minting an NFT:
+Here is the walkthrough of setting up the project and minting a NFT:
 - Follow the the above [instructions](#installation) to setup the project locally.
 - Login to [Lighthouse](https://files.lighthouse.storage/) account and ensure you add the Lighthouse API key set in your `packages/nextjs/.env.local` file: `LIGHTHOUSE_API_KEY=your_lighthouse_api_key`.
-- To compile and deploy the smart contracts:
+### To compile and deploy the smart contracts:

 ```bash
 yarn compile
 yarn deploy --network calibration
 ```
-- To start the Next.js frontend:
+### To start the Next.js frontend:

 ```bash
 yarn dev